 Step 3: Spread the medication evenly and in a circular motion so it is better absorbed by the skin.

-Step 4: Wipe off any excess after about 10 to 15 minutes.
+Step 4: Wipe off any excess after 10-15 minutes with FRESH intimate wipes.
 You will need to ensure that you wipe all of the lidocaine off so that you reduce the transference to your partner and potentially affect their level of sensitivity during sex.

 The numbing effects of the lidocaine spray can last up to 3 hours, depending on the individual's sensitivity level.
 For most men, they typically experience the numbing effects for about an hour after application.